123raoul123/IRMA-ANDROID/README.md

   * JNA-min.jar is used.
 JNA-min.jar does not contain the precompiled libjnidispatch.so file.
 The precompiled versions are stored in /app/src/main/jniLibs/.

 ## Building
+By using Android studio and an emulator provided by Android studio

 ## Testing

+The test class is located at /app/src/main/java/relic/HelloWorld.java.
+This class tests a single run of both protocols with n attributes.